-Increase in the fair market value of the financial assets.
+12% increase in available for sale financial assets Increase in the fair market value of the financial assets.

-Primarily due to significant security deposits made in 2018.
+518% increase in other noncurrent assets Primarily due to significant security deposits made in 2018.

 The increase is mainly attributable to the increasing procurement of resources to be used in project developments acquired under installment payment schemes.